sociomantic-tsunami/nessie-ui/src/Grid/README.md

 ### Difference between implicit and explicit grids

 **Explicit grid** is manually defined grid that is formed by defining a fixed number of lines and tracks.
-In order to set explicit grid, use `customColumns` and `customRows` props.
+In order to set explicit grid, use `columns` and `rows` props.
 It's not obligatory to define an explicit grid.

 If there are more grid items than cells in the grid or when a grid item is placed outside of the explicit grid, the grid container automatically generates grid tracks by adding grid lines to the grid.
 The explicit grid together with these additional implicit tracks and lines forms the so called **implicit grid**.
-Use `autoCols` and `autoRows` props to define the grid cell sizes of implicit grid.
+Use `autoColumns` and `autoRows` props to define the grid cell sizes of implicit grid.

 ### Columns and rows